 Can a Company Still Trade in Administration?

+Yes, although you will lose your control over the business as director/shareholder.
 Going into administration is an insolvency process suitable for larger companies.
-In this case, if it is ascertained by the insolvency practitioner that the business has a good chance of getting back on its feet again in the future, administration provides a legal moratorium on further creditor action, while the IP restructures the company.
+In this case, if it is ascertained by the insolvency practitioner that the business has a good chance of getting back on its feet again in the future, the Insolvency Practitioner then runs the company.
+Administration provides a legal moratorium on further creditor action, while the IP restructures the company.

-The key concern for the directors of limited companies who continue to trade during insolvency is wrongful trading.
-Often called Section 214 by members of the Insolvency profession, the full rules surrounding Wrongful trading are covered in that section of the Insolvency Act 1986.
+The key concern for the directors of limited companies who continue to trade whilst insolvent is wrongful trading.